 - Hodad’s.
 Now with Ballast Point on tap.

-- The new Ballast Point Beer Garden on the Toyota Terrace (second) level
+- The new Stone Brewery on the upper deck and the Ballast Point Beer Garden on the Toyota Terrace (second) level

-- The new Kona Cove featuring Kona Brewing Company’s Liquid Aloha in a Hawaiian-themed environment
+- The Kona Cove featuring Kona Brewing Company’s Liquid Aloha in a Hawaiian-themed environment

 Essential stops outside the stadium